Raise the Dead

 Early on in the recording process Phantom Planet's contract with Epic Records expired, which left them searching for a new record label.
-Soon after this, they signed to Fueled by Ramen, which produces bands such as Fall Out Boy, Paramore, Panic at the Disco, The Hush Sound and The Academy Is....
+Soon after this, they signed to Fueled by Ramen.
 On January 20, 2008, Phantom Planet posted a bulletin on their Myspace page to announce that the official release date would be April 15, 2008.
-Fueled By Ramen re-released a teaser trailer and stated that the first single from the album will be a reworking of "Do the Panic".
+Fueled by Ramen re-released a teaser trailer and stated that the first single from the album would be a reworking of "Do the Panic".
+The second single was "Dropped".
+The video, directed by Eric Wareheim, was released in December 2008.
+The band also recorded "Geronimo" with Dust Brothers in 2005.

 In an interview with RaggedMag, vocalist Alex Greenwald explained that "all bands are kind of their own cult, you know, but we want to take it to a new level.
 We really like the show Lost, and even though it's totally fiction, there's this air of mystery that's lacking in a lot entertainment these days.
 I really like mystery in things, and what a little bit of enigma brings out of people and their imaginations...a band is about community, and within itself it is a brotherhood; it's companionship.
 But a band can't be anything without the people to love it.
 Our goal will be to recruit and befriend as many people as possible with our message."